Learning Outcomes

 There are two main aspects:

-- Failure to comply with statutory procedures (e.g., not giving required notice)
+- Failure to comply with statutory procedures (e.g., not giving required notice or not consulting where required)

 - Breach of natural justice (e.g., not giving a fair hearing or acting with bias)